 In a peer-to-peer network, various computers on the network can act both as clients and servers.
 For instance, many Microsoft Windows-based computers will allow file and print sharing.
 These computers can work both as clients and servers and are also referred to as peers.
 Many networks are a combination of peer-to-peer and server-based networks.
 The network operating system uses a network data protocol to communicate on the net to other computers.
 The network operating system supports the applications on that computer.
 A Network Operating System (NOS) includes Windows NT, Novell Netware, Linux, Unix, and others.

+In networking, the term "topology" refers to the layout of connected devices on a network.
+There are several different types of network topology.
 One can think of a topology as a network's virtual shape or structure.
 This shape does not necessarily correspond to the actual physical layout of the devices on the network.
-For example, the computers on a home LAN may be arranged in a circle in a family room, but it would be highly unlikely to find an actual ring topology there.
+For example, the computers on a home LAN may be arranged in a family room circle, but it would be highly unlikely to find an actual ring topology there.

-- Star Topology
+1. Star Topology

+Many home networks use star topology.
+A star network features a central connection point called a "hub" that may be a hub, switch, or router.
+Devices typically connect to the center with Unshielded Twisted Pair (UTP) Ethernet.
 Compared to the bus topology, a star network generally requires more cable, but a failure in any star network cable will only take down one computer's network access and not the entire LAN.
-(If the hub fails, however, the entire network also fails.)
+(If the hub fails, however, the whole network also fails.)